Facial Image Deformation Based on Landmark Detection: Experimental Results

 \subsection{Shrinking Results}

 We compare results and the run-times of three methods: Affine Deformation, Similarity Deformation and Rigid Deformation in this subsection.
-We then evaluate how will the weight $\alpha$ influence deformation results in Rigid MLS deformation.
+We then evaluate how the weight $\alpha$ influences deformation results in Rigid MLS deformation.

 \paragraph{Deformation results comparison.} As shown in Figure \ref{result1}, for images in each row, the first one is the original image, the second is the deformed image using Affine MLS, the third is the deformed image using Similarity MLS and the fourth is the deformation image using Rigid MLS.
-Affine MLS and Similarity MLS can both obtain quite satisfying results on the face, but inevitably induct other unstabilizing factors.
+Affine MLS and Similarity MLS can both obtain quite satisfying results on the face, but inevitably induce other unstabilizing factors.
 For example, some distortion appears in the area close to the boundary of the deformed image.
 Rigid MLS can achieve a satisfying result which keeps the part we don't want to deform unchanged.
 However, because of the fact that these methods are all based on facial landmarks, a new problem is raised.
-Will results be effected if the face is not symmetric, especially when only the side face is revealed?
+Will results be affected if the face is not symmetric, especially when only the side face is revealed?
 One may think there will be distortion on the figures.
 However, when the figures are clear and the face does not turn a lot, the nose, the mouth and the cheeks can be shrunken successfully and little distortion can be perceived, and it can be proved by the second row in Figure \ref{result1}.

 \paragraph{Run-time Comparison.} Three methods have different run-times.
 As shown in Table \ref{table}, Similarity MLS and Rigid MLS's run-time is longer than Affine MLS's, but they are still edurable and welcome because they have better preformance on deformation results.